 Catholics have sometimes been heard to speak of the four marks of the church.
-In fact, we state our belief in them every time we say the Nicene Creed at mass, when we state that we believe in “one, holy, catholic and apostolic church.”
+In fact, we state our belief in them every time we say the Nicene Creed at Mass.
+When we proclaim this Creed, we state that we believe in “one, holy, catholic and apostolic church.”

 Catholics believe that the true church can only be identified as one that bears all four qualities.

-“Catholic” means universal.
-That the true church would be a universal or catholic church is undeniable.
+“Catholic” comes from a Greek word that means universal.
+That the true church must be a universal (or “catholic”) church is undeniable.

 Jesus told us to make disciples of all men.
 He instructed us to preach the gospel to the entire world.
 A Church that does not orient itself to evangelizing the world is not fulfilling Jesus’ command.

 That the Church is catholic means that like the Gospel, the Church exists for the entire world.
 She is not confined to one culture or race or nationality.
 The Church is the same Church in the United States as she is in Argentina as she is in Tanzania.

 Yet the Church is also catholic because she takes what is good in every culture and integrates it into an authentic celebration of the faith.
 If you were to go to a Catholic church in the United States, Argentina, or Tanzania, you would see different ways of expressing the faith.
 The Church differs in its expression of faith in accordance with the culture which it evangelizes and serves.
 For example, in Africa, singing is often much more prominent in the Mass than it is in the United States, and Mass can last for hours.

 In that sense, the Church is not only catholic in her mission to evangelize all nations, but also in the fact that no good thing is alien to the Church.